Mitsubishi Airtrek (China): Overview

 The Airtrek was revealed at Auto Guangzhou in November 2021 after previewing the Airtrek as a namesake concept in April 2021 at Auto Shanghai.
 It is based on the same platform as the Aion V and features Level 2 semi-autonomous driving functionality using nine radars and cameras for accelerate, brake, and lane assist functions.

-The Airtrek gone on sale exclusively in China in early 2022.
+The Airtrek went on sale exclusively in China in early 2022.

 In September 2023, Mitsubishi ended vehicle production in China.

 Powertrain

 The Airtrek is powered by a 70 kWh lithium-ion battery, paired to a 135 kW electric motor delivering a claimed range on China's CLTC test cycle of 520 km.
 Driving dynamics are aided by a low-mounted battery with a low-positioned center of mass and a 50:50 weight distribution.